zzzprojects/learn-orm/tutorials/dapper-mapper/multi-mapping.md

 # Multi Mapping

-In Dapper, multi mapping is a useful feature that you can use when you have a one-to-one or one-to-many relationship between objects, and you want to load all objects with a single query eagerly.
+In **Dapper**, multi-mapping is a useful feature that you can use when you have a one-to-one or one-to-many relationship between objects, and you want to load all objects with a single query eagerly.

  - Let's consider our example where we have a one-to-many relationship between an `Author` and its `Book`.
  - Instead of having to do two select statements, one for the `Authors` and one for the `Books`, we can also use one simple SQL Statement.